 What is Rebalance Threshold?

-This value indicate the percent deviation from target required to trigger rebalancing.
+This value indicates the percent deviation from the target required to trigger rebalancing.
 For example, if an asset accounts for 10% of your portfolio, and at the next rebalancing interval it has grown in value such that it now accounts for 12%, this represents a 20% deviation (2/10).
 This threshold is considered at each rebalancing interval.
 If an asset has not deviated from the target by at least the defined threshold, it will not be rebalanced.

 Can I use other bots along with Portfolio Rebalancer?